php-dev-br/laravel-doc-pt-br/logging.md

 ## Configuration

-All of the configuration options for your application's logging behavior are housed in the `config/logging.php` configuration file.
+All of the configuration options for your application's logging behavior is housed in the `config/logging.php` configuration file.
 This file allows you to configure your application's log channels, so be sure to review each of the available channels and their options.
 We'll review a few common options below.